jvdneut/nango-sync/docs/docs/nango-sync/use-nango/core-concepts.md

     new Nango().sync(`https://api.github.com/repos/${owner}/${repo}/stargazers`, nango_options);
 }

-// Add a Sync each for the nango repo and the pizzly repo for the user with id 1 addStargazersSync('NangoHQ', 'nango', 1);
+// Add a Sync each for the nango repo and the nango-sync repo for the user with id 1 addStargazersSync('NangoHQ', 'nango', 1);
-addStargazersSync('NangoHQ', 'pizzly', 1);
+addStargazersSync('NangoHQ', 'nango-sync', 1);
 ```

   </TabItem>